Ready for Growth

 Traditionally, a move away from Southland and the Gore District has been a retirement goal for many.
 However attitudes towards retirement and ageing are changing: many wish to remain in employment for longer, families are more likely to be spread out, local access to health services are seen as more important… And these things are leading to an increased sense that Eastern Southland is a great place to retire.
 If this project can enable some of the remaining barriers to be addressed, it is likely that the reasons to leave the region will increasingly outweighed by the reasons to stay.
 Stage 1 of this project was funded by MBIE through SoRDS.
 It has relevance across all of Southland, but Gore was seen to be a contained district, with a positive interest in active ageing, and an ideal location for developing and trialling the concept.
 Further, this programme aligns with other initiatives in the Gore District, particularly those relating to its economic growth.

 There are a number of projects in New Zealand that fit under the “age-friendly” banner.
 They are at all different stages of development.
-These are located in the following areas: Horowhenua, Kāpiti Coast, Hamilton, New Plymouth, Tauranga, Napier and West Coast.
-Hamilton has been the first to establish an official programme and is working to become recognised as an age-friendly city by the World Health Organisation (WHO).
+These are located in the following areas: Kāpiti Coast, Hamilton, New Plymouth, Tauranga and Palmerston North.
+Hamilton has been the first to establish an official programme and is recognised as an age-friendly city by the World Health Organisation (WHO).

-The World Health Organisation (WHO) is looking to establish a global network for age-friendly cities and communities.
+The World Health Organisation (WHO) established the Global Network for Age-Friendly Cities and Communities in 2010.
 The core idea of the WHO is “active ageing” and this “active” sentiment is totally in line with the direction of travel in the Gore project.
+The WHO Global Network for Age-friendly Cities and Communities currently includes 1114 cities and communities in 44 countries, covering over 262 million people worldwide.

 - Outdoor spaces and buildings